How to Bid on Landscaping Jobs

 Competitor Rate Research

-Knowing the average rates in your areas allows you to position your bid competitively.
+Knowing the average rates in your areas allows you to position your landscaping bid competitively.
 While you don’t want to undervalue your work, knowing market rates can guide you to a fair and competitive offer

 Be Transparent with The Client